circleci/clj-keyczar/README.md

 1. encrypt and decrypt data
 2. sign and verify messages
-3. manage keysets: add, demote and revoke keys
+3. manage keysets: add, promote, demote and revoke keys

 clj-keyczar uses simple clojure maps to represent keysets.
 They are trivially (de-)serialized into your storage of choice (at CircleCI, for example, keysets are